python/devguide/core-developers/motivations.rst

    country of residence.

-   Include a "Crowdfunding" bullet point with a link if you'd like to highlight crowdfunding services (e.g. Patreon) that folks can use to support your core development work.
+   Include a "Crowdfunding" bullet point with a link if you'd like to highlight crowdfunding services (for example, Patreon) that folks can use to support your core development work.

    Include additional bullet points (without links) for any other affiliations